Health and Safety Code 116885 User Service Line Inventory

 - LSL Data Collection

 - DDW will be collecting LSL data from water systems using the Electronic Annual Report (eAR) web portal.
-Additional instructions on filling out the portion of the LSL in the Electronic Annual Report (eAR) web portal will be coming in January 2018.

 - Resource material to assist water system with developing a user service line inventory: